How Blockchain Uses Cryptographic Techniques to Secure Data

 4. What role do multi-signature transactions play in securing blockchain networks?

-Multi-signature (multi-sig) transactions require multiple parties to authorize a transaction before it is processed.
-This adds an additional layer of security, reducing the likelihood of fraud or unauthorized access.
-In blockchain, multi-sig is commonly used in decentralized finance (DeFi) and enterprise-level applications.
-As blockchain security needs grow in 2025, multi-signature technology continues to evolve, providing enhanced protection against hacking and unauthorized transfers.
+Several parties must approve multi-signature (multi-sig) transactions before processing.
+This adds extra security and reduces the likelihood of fraud or unauthorized access.
+Blockchain platforms often use multi-sig in decentralized finance (DeFi) and business applications.
+As blockchain security needs increase in 2025, multi-signature technology keeps improving, offering better protection against hacking and unauthorized transfers.

 5. How is blockchain cryptography evolving with the rise of smart contracts and decentralized applications?